 It appears that the more favorable a business’s reputation, the more likely it is to succeed and grow.
 A start-up’s reputation hinges on that of its entrepreneur.
-The current research therefore suggests that the more actively (socially) involved a cultural entrepreneur is the better the chances are for the business to succeed.
+The current research therefore suggests that the more actively (socially) involved a cultural entrepreneur is, the better the chances are for the business to succeed.
 A cultural entrepreneur is expected to build strong social relations with competitors, as well as building a sturdy personal social network, in order to be in the loop on important shifts and developments in the cultural business landscape.

 However, it appears that while a healthy network can help overcome the constraints posed due to limited funding, the benefit is not the same when the level of competitiveness increases.
-Since cultural entrepreneurs spend a tremendous amount of energy and time networking for mutual benefits with peers, who are also potentially competitors, there seems to exist a general supportive mindset among the cultural community.
+Since cultural entrepreneurs spend a tremendous amount of energy and time networking with peers who are also potentially competitors, there seems to exist a general supportive mindset among the cultural community.
 Unfortunately, when the level of competitiveness increases, perhaps due to a dearth of available funding, it poses a problem that cannot be resolved through social networking alone.
-In fact, social networking may negatively affect the business, at times of increased competitiveness, since social networking involves a mutual benefit factor.
+In fact, social networking may negatively affect the business at times of increased competitiveness, since social networking involves a mutual benefit factor.